geekzter/synapse-network/README.md

 ```
 select top 100000000 * from dbo.Trip
 ```
-In my experience this query for 100M rows completes in ~ 30 minutes, when executed from AWS Ireland to Synapse Analytics with DW100c in Azure West Europe (Amsterdam).
+This query simulates an ETL of 100M rows and completes in ~ 30 minutes, when executed from AWS Ireland to Synapse Analytics with DW100c in Azure West Europe (Amsterdam).
+Using the public endpoint instead of S2S VPN and private endpoint yields the same results.

 ![alt text](100m.png "SQL Server Management Studio")